NG0N/BloodwebAutoBuy/README.md

 Any possible game filters should be disabled, since they'll affect the color detection.
 Some detection parameters are exposed to the user.

 ## Installation
-Download the [latest release](https://github.com/NG0N/BloodwebAutoBuy/releases/latest/download/Bloodweb_AutoBuy_v1.0.exe), unzip, and run the `Dead by Daylight Bloodweb AutoBuy.exe`
+Download the [latest release](https://github.com/NG0N/BloodwebAutoBuy/releases/latest/download/Bloodweb_AutoBuy_v1.0.exe) and run `Dead by Daylight Bloodweb AutoBuy.exe`
 ## Manual setup
 Manual installation instructions